The Best Things to Do in Matsumoto, Japan

 Yohashira Shrine was built in 1874 right on the Metoba River along Nawate Street.
 Although this shrine complex isn’t as large as some of the popular shrines in Kyoto, it is very special because it is dedicated to not one, but four Shinto deities which is very rare.
 Because of this, Yohashira Jinja is believed to have special powers for wishes.
 During the spring you’ll find the shrine surrounded by blooming sakura trees whereas in the fall the trees are illuminated with vibrant autumn colors, both of which make for an exceptionally picturesque view.

 Location: 3 Chome-3-20 Ote, Matsumoto, Nagano 390-0874, Japan // MAP

 One evening in Matsumoto make sure you visit Eonta, a jazz bar that has been popular with locals since the 1970s!
 They have an exceptional vinyl collection as well as coffee and cocktails to enjoy while listening to music in the cozy atmosphere.

 Location: 4 Chome-9-7 Ote, Matsumoto, Nagano 390-0874, Japan // MAP

 Matsumoto Timepiece Museum

 In 1974 Mr. Chikazo Honda donated his extensive collection of antique clocks and timepieces in hopes that people could enjoy the history of these pieces leading to the creation of the Matsumoto Timepiece Museum.
-The museum starts with an introduction to the history of watches showing how they evolved over time.
+The museum starts with an introduction to the history of watches showing how they evolved.
 After you’ll find an extensive collection of clocks from many different eras and other timepieces that are all in working condition.
 It’s truly a fascinating historical museum with over 300 timepieces to view.

 Location: 1 Chome-21-15 Central, Matsumoto, Nagano 390-0811, Japan // MAP